tatlapa/HRnet/README.md

 # HR Net Application

-HR Net is a web application designed to manage employee information, featuring two main pages: "Create Employee" and "Display Employees".
+HR Net is a web application designed to manage employee information, featuring two main pages: "Create" and "Home".

 This document provides an overview of the application's main functionalities.